 In Sweden, to place us at the actual scene, animals, as food, are more than ever on people’s plates; for breakfast, lunch, and dinner.
-One may of course ask whether we might be the bloodiest eaters of all Swedish times.
-Did not the Swedish Vikings consume nothing but animal flesh, raw meat and bloody grilled steaks?
-It is difficult to know for certain, but a recent archaeological study actually showed that the Vikings, contrary to the myth, consumed a lot more vegetables, herbs, berries than what is usually presumed.
+One may of course wonder whether we are the bloodiest eaters of all in Swedish history?
+Did not the Swedish Vikings consume nothing but animal flesh, raw meat, and bloody grilled steaks?
+It is difficult to know for certain, but a recent archaeological study showed that the Vikings, contrary to the myth, consumed a lot more vegetables, herbs, and berries than what is usually presumed.

 Simultaneously as people most probably are eating more meat stuffs than ever, there is an increased interest in food without animal flesh; the so called ’vegetarian kitchen’.
 According to a SIFO investigation on behalf of Hill & Knowlton, published in the Stockholm morning paper Metro 16/9-99, 30 percent of the Stockholm population is what Metro called ”cheating-vegetarians”, which means that they answered: 'Yes, I would like to increase my intake of vegetarian meals.'

-Vegetarian Stockholmers or not, Vanja Lundby-Wedin, Sweden’s head of LO, the labour union’s organization with 2.1 million members, is a practising vegetarian, a fact virtually overlooked in the press compared to the statements sympathetic to animals and vegetarianism made by Sweden’s Prime Minister Göran Persson the day before Christmas last year.
-It is hard to imagine that anybody should have missed what Persson said, though everyone, including the whole of the Swedish press, missed the statement of Vanja Lundby-Wedin.
+Vegetarian Stockholmers or not, Vanja Lundby-Wedin, Sweden’s head of LO, the labour union’s organization with 2.1 million members, is a practising vegetarian, a fact overlooked by the media in comparison with the attention paid to the statements sympathetic to animals and vegetarianism made by Sweden’s Prime Minister Göran Persson the day before Christmas last year.
+It is hard to imagine anyone having missed what Persson said, though everyone, including most of the Swedish press, missed the statement by Vanja Lundby-Wedin.